Observing

 He had research blogs for specific topics.
 For instance:

-• Machine Mirabilia is about entities generally found in digital machinery.
-From computer viruses to software agents ran by Artificial Intelligence technologies, from digital monsters à la Pokémon to smartphone bugs, this research project in anthropology explores what it means to live with such a diversity of creatures.
+• Machine Mirabilia explores the wondrous entities found in digital machinery.
+From computer viruses to AI-driven software agents, from digital monsters à la Pokémon to smartphone bugs, this anthropology research project investigates what it means to live alongside such a diversity of creatures, and the sense of wonder and enchantment they carry.
+Rooted in tales and stories that have crossed time, it asks how an ancient folklore, long part of humanity's shared imagination, persists and resurfaces in a world of machines.

 • Outsigns offers an analysis of material culture with appropriation of objects, ergonomic issues, everyday accidents, and curious configurations.